-Addiction ...time flies, and you begin to live in a world where you expect instant gratification.
-It's called addiction to gaming.
-The need to implement automated processes is because companies have a lot of different obligations and tasks.
+Addiction The need to implement automated processes is because companies have a lot of different obligations and tasks.
 Therefore applications are built on computers by which manual actions can be limited to the minimum.
 But it started all manually...

-One-penny MULREADY envelope; used in 1840 from London to Margate, cancelled with red Maltese cross.
-Ill. left; clerks writing down commercial transactions In the beginning clerks made notes of their sales transactions in special books that need to be kept in a safe place for years.
+One-penny MULREADY envelope; used in 1840 from London to Margate, cancelled with red Ill. left; clerks writing down commercial transactions Maltese cross.
+In the beginning clerks made notes of their sales transactions in special books that need to be kept in a safe place for years.